 - Academic bankruptcy can only be applied to one semester.

 - You may apply for academic bankruptcy only once in your academic career at The University of Alabama.

 - You cannot apply for bankruptcy if you have already graduated from the University.

 - Your academic record must show a pattern of improved performance following the semester for which you’re declaring bankruptcy.
 (In other words, you need to be able to show that your performance during that semester was uncharacteristically poor.)

 - Academic bankruptcy applies only to UA coursework.

-- Your reasons for applying for bankruptcy must be unusual in degree, and you must be willing to discuss them with an A&S adviser.
+- Your reasons for applying for bankruptcy must be unusual in degree, and you must be willing to discuss them with an A&S advisor.

 - If you are approved for academic bankruptcy, you will lose all credits earned during the semester to which bankruptcy is applied.
 Be sure to consider the impact this may have on your progress toward a degree, as well as your financial aid status.

 - Academic bankruptcy voids credits you’ve already paid for, and if you need those courses to graduate, you will have to pay to repeat them.
-Discuss this with your General adviser.
+Discuss this with your general advisor.